 Data suppliers: selected corporations listed to Mining (B), Manufacturing (C), Energy industry (D), Water and waste management (E).

 Unit price of the construction operations: the prices of the selected operations, including material and fee prices without VAT.
-These prices are taken from the entrepreneur fee establishing budgets of the contracts' and contracts modifications' from the reference period (between 15th of the first month and 15th of the middle month of the quarter of the year) and should be supplied quarterly.
+These prices are taken from the entrepreneur fee establishing budgets of the contracts' and contracts modifications' from the reference period.

 The price index of investment belongs to the type of secondary indices.
 Primarily it is used for measuring the volume changes of the investments.
 The price index of construction, of industrial domestic sales as well as the unit value index of external trade are used for its calculation as primary indices.
 Weighting is done by the category composition of the performance value in the reference year.
 Indices have been calculated from data of comparable structure.